braydennoh/StochasticRiverMigration/README.md

 We first need to define the river channel centerline.
 For this example, we are using the Ucayali River centerline collected for 40 years using [RivMAP](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016EA000196).
 Centerline data are available to download in [ChannelGeometry](https://github.com/snohatech/StochasticRiverMigration/tree/main/ChannelGeometry) folder.

+The centerline geometry are based on the paper [High spatiotemporal resolution of river planform dynamics from Landsat: The RivMAP toolbox and results from the Ucayali River](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016EA000196).

 ```ruby
 os.chdir(r"/Users/StochasticRiverMigration/ChannelGeometry/2Bends") #directory of the github or the channel geometry folder
 cl1=np.loadtxt('0year.txt',delimiter=' ')